rogeriopvl/Downpy/README.md

 ## Install

-For now you can install Downpy downloading the `.egg` package in the `dist/` folder.
-Then install the package for instance with:
+You can install Downpy using `pip` or `easy_install`:

+	sudo pip install downpy
+or
-	sudo easy_install Downpy-1.0-py2.6.egg
+	sudo easy_install downpy

+An executable file will be copied to your `/usr/local/bin` folder.

 ## Usage

-If you installed the `.egg` package with `easy_install`, you should be able to run Downpy from the command line with:
+If you installed the package with `pip` or `easy_install`, you should be able to run Downpy from the command line with:

 	down [options] <url>